 - Start to create some backup care

 Remember, you’re the caretaker, so if you do feed them, remember that you’re the one responsible for them.

 How to Prevent it

 The easiest solution to all of this is simple: DON’T FEED THEM.
 They may look cute, but the problem is, if you fee them, they’re essentially yours.
-It’s like taking care of a household cat, except it’s a lot worst, and way bigger in terms of damage that this can do.
+It’s like taking care of a household cat, except it’s a lot worse and way bigger in terms of the damage that this can do.